 6. Turn off the heat.
 Serve as it is or with freshly torn basil leaves and a good grating of Parmigiano.

 If you have not heard yet of ‘kale chips’, then, quite frankly, where have you been?
 The ‘blogsphere’ has gone bonkers over this new healthy fad, and if it weren’t for the fact that I love -LOVE- kale, I probably would have never had a go at making kale chips just to prove to myself I don’t follow the latest food trends…But the temptation was too high and, here I am, tail between my legs and sticky fingers in my mouth ready to be licked clean, as I gulp down another crunchy mouthful of this new foodie delight.
-The benefits of keel consumption are beyond good.
+The benefits of kale consumption are beyond good.
 Not only you will boost your immune system, give your blood a good clean and your insides a beauty treatments, your skin will get a rosy glow, your hair will shine and your DNA will be encouraged to repair damaged cells and block the growth of cancer cells.
 So, add this little magic green to your shopping list, please!
 As much as kale chips have become one of my favorite nibbles to simply serve with a drink before dinner, I have also learnt that they marry happily with roasted root vegetables.
 Choose you favorite, although I will admit I can’t go past the beauty of the Dutch carrot; its block orange tone and mellow sweetness combined with the dark green and savoury robustness of kale turns this salad into a joy for the eyes, as well as the palate.

 Ingredients for 4 people